CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-3-Extensions.md

     overflow-y: auto;
   }
 </style>

-## Introduction

-L3 Extensions behave similarly to an L3VPN implemented with VXLAN tunnels for data -plane point of view and use EVPN as control- plane.
-To achieve this, leaf switches set up fullmesh VXLAN tunnels within and across PODs, signaled by EVPN and routing exchange in between pods happen via EVPN Type-5 routes.
-Within the pod, there are Type-1 and Type-4 routes for EVPN-MH, Type-2 for MAC/IP & MAC routes, and Type-3 for BUM HER routes.
+Layer 3 extensions use EVPN as a control plane and are similar to a layer 3 VPN with VXLAN tunnels.
+The leaf switches set up full mesh VXLAN tunnels within and across PODs, and the routing exchange between pods occurs with EVPN type-5 routes.
+Within the pod, there are type-1 and type-4 routes for EVPN multihoming, type-2 for MAC addresses, IP addresses and MAC routes, and type-3 for BUM HER routes.

-We will use the following configuration as an example:

 <!--make table-->
 {{<img src= "/images/guides/dci-table-ii.png">}}

-Our purpose is to interconnect vrf RED in DC1 with vrf RED in DC2 using Downstream VNI and symmetrical routing.
-We will be using route-target import statements to connect two RED vrf’s to each other at Layer-3 (only prefix exchange).
-This will give us IP connectivity between server01 and server03 within RED vrf and server02 and server04 within GREEN vrf, but the RED and GREEN vrf’s will not be able to communicate with each other.
-All servers are in different IP subnets, therefore there is no Layer-2 adjacency in between them.
-When a server wants to communicate with its peer in the other DC, it will have its default gateway which is the local vrr MAC in its ARP cache.
+The following configuration example connects VRF RED in DC1 with VRF RED in DC2, using downstream VNI and symmetrical routing.
+The `route-target import` statements connect two RED VRFs at layer 3 (for prefix exchange).
+This configuration provides IP connectivity between server01 and server03 within VRF RED, and server02 and server04 within VRF GREEN, but the RED and GREEN VRFs cannot communicate with each other.
+All servers are in different IP subnets; there is no layer 2 adjacency between them.
+A server communicates with its peer in the other DC through its default gateway, which is the local VRR MAC address in the ARP cache.

-On border leaf nodes we are filtering EVPN prefixes except Type-5 to be distributed across DCI links, as our use case is a Layer-3 interconnect.
-This will ensure only Type-5 prefixes are exchanged via DCI and remote DC will not receive and process unwanted prefix types.
-Therefore, the ESI and MAC are visible for each local POD, but not across PODs.
+The example shows a layer 3 interconnect configuration, where the border leafs filter EVPN prefixes (except type-5) to distribute across DCI links.
+This configuration ensures the DCI only exchanges type-5 prefixes, and that the remote DC does not receive and process unwanted prefix types.
+The ESI and MAC addresses are visible for each local POD, but not across PODs.

 ## Configurations

+The following examples show a full configuration that includes server, leaf, spine, and border leafs.

 ### Server01